Louibens/PP3-hangman/README.md

     Invalid escape sequence flagged due to how hangman graphics are created.
 I have been unable to resolve these warnings.

+ ### Additional Testing Comments

+ - The 'username' global variable was not updating within the welcome_message function.
+Following research on [W3schools](https://www.w3schools.com/python/python_variables_global.asp), if you create a variable with the same name inside a function, this variable will be local, and can only be used inside the function.
+The global variable with the same name will remain as it was, global and with the original value.
+In order to resolve this issue the 'global' keyword was utilised.

 ## Deployment